Scoring Your FICO

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with most people normally having a score of 600.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a decent interest rate.
 Some of the factors in reviewing your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Getting your credit in order is the first step in purchasing a home.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.